jimianelli/techinteractions/README.md

 See documentation in the `doc` folder

 2. Compile & run

-- the `src` folder contains all the source code.
+3. the `src` folder contains all the source code.
 Open the command line within this folder and use the `make` command.
 This will compile all necessary files to run the model

-- move back to the `runs` folder.
+4. move back to the `runs` folder.
 Then execute the `run` batch file.
-Thie will run the models
+This will run the models